 Moore believed that ‘tactile experience is very important as an aesthetic dimension in sculpture’.
 Throughout his career he repeatedly emphasised the importance of experiencing sculpture haptically, and often returned to the hand as a subject in his sculpture and drawings, studying its expressive power and symbolic values as Auguste Rodin and Michelangelo, two of his favourite artists, had done before him.

 The exhibition will present a selection of original sculptures and other objects which visitors will be invited to touch, as well as a group of drawings and sculptural works charting Moore’s interest in the hand as a subject, from Reclining Figure: Hand 1979 to the numerous two and three-dimensional studies of his own and other subjects’ hands – including the drawings and lithographs he made in 1978 of the winner of the Nobel Prize in Chemistry, Dorothy Hodgkin, who wanted her hands to be used as her portrait.

 Entry to This Living Hand is included in Studios & Gardens admission.
-It is not necessary to book in advance, tickets are not timed and can be purchased on arrival.

 Henry Moore Studios & Gardens

 Opening dates 2021: 31 March to 31 October

 Wednesdays to Saturdays and Bank Holidays, 11am to 5pm